For Server Developers

 Running the server

 Your server is complete!
-Run uv run src/weather/server.py
+Run uv run weather.py

 to confirm that everything’s working.